 Retrogression, or When the Priority Dates Move Backward

-Unless by some chance Manuel already got through the system and was granted a visa or green card, his case can go nowhere until his Priority Date moves forward again.
+Manuel's case can go nowhere until his Priority Date moves forward again.
 His case will be put on hold, and he may need to be patient.
-Fortunately, this situation should not last long, and he is likely to have a current Priority Date within another month or two.
+Fortunately, this situation should not last long.